0xalonzo/iChat/README.md

 ## Additional Notes

-- This application is intended for educational purposes and does not include advanced features like encryption or user authentication.
+- Does not include advanced features like encryption or user authentication.